article / Global politics

 I. Operational Developments in the U.S. Caribbean and Pacific

-- According to sources, the White House excluded National Intelligence Director Tulsi Gabbard from a months-long plan to overthrow Venezuelan President Nicolás Maduro due to her previous opposition to military action against Venezuela.
-The practice of excluding Gabbard from meetings was so widely known that some White House aides joked that the abbreviation of her title, "DNI," stood for "Do Not Invite" (DNI).
+• According to sources, the White House excluded National Intelligence Director Tulsi Gabbard from a months-long plan to overthrow Venezuelan President Nicolas Maduro due to her previous opposition to military action against Venezuela.
+Three sources revealed that the practice of excluding Gabbard from meetings was so widely known that some White House aides joked that the abbreviation of her title, DNI, stood for "Do Not Invite."
 (Bloomberg)

-- Trump stated yesterday that several of the world's largest oil companies have committed at least billions of dollars to rebuilding Venezuela's oil infrastructure.
-Trump made these remarks ahead of his meeting with a group of oil company executives at the White House this afternoon, whom he referred to as "the world's biggest oil tycoons."
-A source indicated that major oil giants remain skeptical of the plan, adding, "The White House is narrowing down the list of oil and gas companies it is contacting because the big firms simply aren't interested." ()
+• Trump stated yesterday that several of the world's largest oil companies have committed at least 100 billion dollars to rebuild Venezuela's oil infrastructure.
+Trump made these remarks ahead of his meeting with a group of oil company executives at the White House this afternoon, whom he referred to as the world's biggest oil tycoons.
+A source indicated that major oil giants remain skeptical of the plan and added that the White House is shortening its list of contacted oil and gas companies because large firms are simply not interested.
+(POLITICO)

-- The Venezuelan government released several prominent imprisoned opposition figures, activists, and journalists yesterday, with officials stating the move was aimed at "seeking peace."
-(AP)
+• The Venezuelan government released several well-known opposition figures, activists, and journalists from detention yesterday, with officials stating the move is aimed at seeking peace.
+(Associated Press)

 II.
 Developments in the Russia-Ukraine Situation

-- The Russian Ministry of Defense stated today that it had attacked Ukraine using a medium-range ballistic missile capable of carrying a nuclear warhead.
-Russia claimed that the missile used in this strike is named "Oleshnyk" and was aimed at drone manufacturing and energy infrastructure facilities within Ukraine.
-The "Oleshnyk" missile can carry conventional warheads, simulated warheads, and nuclear warheads.
-The Russian Ministry of Defense indicated that this attack was in response to Ukraine's alleged attempt to strike the Russian President Vladimir Putin's residence last month, an accusation denied by Kyiv.
+• The Russian Ministry of Defense stated today that it has attacked Ukraine using a medium-range ballistic missile capable of carrying a nuclear warhead.
+Russia claimed that the missile used in this attack is named Oreshnik, targeting drone manufacturing and energy infrastructure facilities within Ukraine.
+The Oreshnik missile can carry conventional warheads, simulated warheads, as well as nuclear warheads.
+The Russian Ministry of Defense indicated that this strike was in response to Ukraine's alleged attempt last month to attack the official residence of Russian President Vladimir Putin, an accusation denied by Kyiv.
 (The New York Times)

 III.
 Developments Related to the Israel-Hamas War

-- Israeli Prime Minister Netanyahu stated yesterday that former UN Middle East envoy Nikolai Mladenov has been selected to lead Trump's peace committee, responsible for overseeing the Gaza ceasefire.
-Netanyahu referred to Mladenov as the "designated" director-general of the committee.
-A senior U.S. official confirmed that Mladenov is the Trump administration's chosen daily on-site leader for the committee, but the news has not yet been officially announced.
-(AP)
+• Israeli Prime Minister Netanyahu stated yesterday that former United Nations Middle East envoy Nikolai Mladenov has been selected to lead Trump's peace committee, responsible for overseeing the Gaza ceasefire.
+Netanyahu referred to Mladenov as the designated director-general of the committee.
+A senior U.S. official confirmed that Mladenov is the Trump administration's chosen daily on-site head of the committee, but this news has not yet been officially announced.
+(Associated Press)

 IV.
 Other Global Development Trends

-- The Somali Ministry of Foreign Affairs yesterday denied U.S. allegations that authorities in Mogadishu destroyed a U.S.-funded World Food Programme (WFP) warehouse and confiscated food aid, stating that the relevant food had not been destroyed and that the aid supplies remained under WFP custody.
-In a statement to the Associated Press, the World Food Programme said its warehouse at the port of Mogadishu, which contained tons of food, had been dismantled by port authorities.
-The WFP later updated the information, stating that it had "recovered tons of nutritional supplies," but provided no further details.
+• The Somali Ministry of Foreign Affairs denied yesterday the U.S. allegations that the Mogadishu authorities destroyed a U.S.-funded World Food Programme (WFP) warehouse and seized food aid, stating that the relevant food was not destroyed and the aid supplies remain under the custody of the WFP.
+In a statement to the Associated Press, the WFP said its warehouse at the Mogadishu port, which contained 75 tons of food, had been dismantled by port authorities.
+The WFP later updated the information, stating that it had recovered the 75 tons of nutritional supplies but did not provide further details.
 (Associated Press)

 V. Dynamics of U.S.-Related Relations

-- Minnesota officials stated yesterday that federal law enforcement agencies have excluded state investigators from the investigation into the fatal shooting of a 37-year-old woman by U.S. Immigration and Customs Enforcement (ICE).
-Drew Evans, Commissioner of the Minnesota Bureau of Criminal Apprehension (BCA), said that the initial plan was to jointly investigate the shooting with the Hennepin County Attorney's Office, the U.S. Attorney's Office, and the Federal Bureau of Investigation (FBI).
-However, federal officials quickly changed their minds, stating that the investigation would be entirely led by ICE.
-Evans noted that this decision means Minnesota will no longer have access to relevant evidence.
-Homeland Security Secretary Kristjen Nielsen defended the move, stating that Minnesota officials "were not excluded.
-They simply do not have jurisdiction over this investigation."
-(AP)
+• Minnesota officials stated yesterday that federal law enforcement agencies have excluded state investigators from the investigation into the fatal shooting of a 37-year-old woman by U.S. Immigration and Customs Enforcement (ICE).
+Drew Evans, the head of the Minnesota Bureau of Criminal Apprehension (BCA), said that the BCA initially planned to jointly investigate the shooting with the Hennepin County Attorney's Office, the U.S. Attorney's Office, and the Federal Bureau of Investigation (FBI).
+However, federal officials quickly changed their stance, indicating that the investigation would be entirely led by the FBI.
+Evans noted that this decision means the Minnesota BCA will no longer have access to relevant evidence.
+Homeland Security Secretary Kristi Noem defended the move, stating that Minnesota officials were not excluded; they simply lack jurisdiction over this investigation.
+(POLITICO)

-- New York Governor Kathy Hochul (Democrat) stated yesterday that she hopes to provide more legal avenues for New Yorkers negatively affected by Trump’s tough immigration enforcement policies.
-"Let’s start holding these people accountable," said Hochul.
-The governor is expected to introduce a bill that would allow New Yorkers to file lawsuits in state courts against federal officials accused of violating individuals’ constitutional rights. ()
+• New York State Governor Kathy Hochul (Democrat) stated yesterday that she hopes to provide more legal avenues for New Yorkers negatively affected by Trump's tough immigration enforcement policies.
+"Let's start holding these people accountable," Hochul said.
+The governor is expected to propose a bill that would allow New Yorkers to file lawsuits in state courts against federal officials accused of violating individuals' constitutional rights.
+(POLITICO)

-- According to CBS News, two sources have revealed that federal prosecutors have launched a new criminal investigation into New York State Attorney General Letitia James.
-The sources stated that the investigation focuses on financial transactions between James and her barber, Iyesata Mash.
-James' attorney, Abe Lowell, said: "Like their previous attempts, this attack on Ms. James is destined to fail.
-The desperation of those working for Trump is evident, and it further tarnishes the already stained reputation of the Department of Justice.
-This abuse of the justice system must stop."
+• According to CBS News, two sources revealed that federal prosecutors have launched a new criminal investigation into New York State Attorney General Letitia James.
+Sources stated that the focus of this investigation is the financial transactions between James and her barber, Iyesata Marsh.
+James's attorney, Abbe Lowell, said: "Just like their previous attempts, this attack on Ms. James is doomed to fail.
+The desperation of those working for Trump is evident, making the stain already on the Justice Department even harder to erase.
+This abuse of the judicial system must stop."

 VI.
 Actions of the Trump Administration

-- Vice President John Vance announced yesterday that the Department of Justice will establish a new position to investigate allegations of "fraud" nationwide.
-Vance stated that the candidate for this new Assistant Attorney General role has been selected but not yet announced.
-Initially, the focus will be on fraud cases in Minnesota, but the work will "extend across the country, because unfortunately, the American people have suffered from fraud nationwide."
+• Vice President John Vance announced yesterday that the Department of Justice will establish a new position to investigate fraud allegations nationwide.
+Vance stated that the candidate for the new Assistant Attorney General has been selected but not yet announced.
+Initially, the focus will be on fraud cases in Minnesota, but the work will extend across the country, as unfortunately, the American people have been victims of fraud nationwide.
+(POLITICO)

 VII.
 Lawsuits Related to the Trump Administration

-- Yesterday, a federal judge dismissed a lawsuit that sought to compel the U.S. government to conduct emergency evacuations of Palestinian Americans and their families trapped in Gaza.
-The judge stated that she lacked the authority and tools to evaluate "sensitive foreign policy decisions" that fall under the purview of the executive branch.
+• Yesterday, a federal judge dismissed a lawsuit that demanded the U.S. government conduct emergency rescues for Palestinian Americans and their families trapped in Gaza.
+The judge stated that she lacked the authority and tools to evaluate sensitive foreign policy decisions that fall under the jurisdiction of the executive branch.
 (Reuters)